 With the "wet" type, patients may see a dark spot (or spots) in the center of their vision due to blood or fluid under the macula.
 Straight lines may look wavy because the macula is no longer smooth.
 Side or "peripheral" vision is rarely affected.
 However, some patients do not notice any such changes, despite the onset of neovascularization (1).
 Therefore, periodic eye examinations are still very important for patients at high risk.

-For a video presentation describing what a person with macular degeneration sees,
+Click here for a video describing what a person with macular degeneration.

 Two Forms of Choroidal Neovascularization